wilsonehusin/husin.dev/content/posts/2024-04-29-sqldoc/index.md

 ---
-title: 'SQLDoc: generate database schema documentation'
+title: "SQLDoc: generate database schema documentation"
 description: |
   Stop digging in your migrations and get the current database state written in markdown.
 header: